-The CCD of the contact image sensor (CIS) unit in this equipment performs photoelectronic conversion and charge transfer by a combination of its shift register and photodiodes (light-receiving sensors) to output signals for a primary scanning direction.
+The CCD of the contact image sensor (CIS) unit in this equipment performs photoelectronic conversion and charge transfer by the combination of its shift registers and photodiodes (light-receiving sensors) to output signals for a primary scanning direction.

-Each light-receiving sensor photoelectonically converts the received light into charge and transfers this to each shift register.
-These shift registers then transfer the charge in the direction of the arrows in the figure at the timing of the transfer clocking.
+Each light-receiving sensor photoelectronically converts the received light into charge and transfers the charge to each shift register.
+These shift registers then transfer the charge at the timing of transfer clocking.
 This transfer clock pulse is equally input into every chip, and thus all the shift registers are driven at the same timing.
 The charge transferred into each chip is then combined into each channel, and then output in a time division system.
-Furthermore, the 4 channels simultaneously perform this process to output the scanning signals of multiple systems in parallel.
+Furthermore the multiple channels simultaneously perform this process to output the scanning signals of the multiple systems in parallel.